pdimov/blog/_posts/2020-05-16-c20-ranges-to-the-rescue.md

 Or maybe not.
 The above certainly feels like it ought to work, but it has two problems.
-First, when I wrote the above, I certainly expected `auto const height` to be the maximum image height, but it isn't.
+First, when I wrote the above, I certainly expected `const auto height` to be the maximum image height, but it isn't.
 Instead, as written, it actually holds _the image_ with the maximum height, because `max` returns a reference to the actual element, not the maximum value after the projection.